 Continue reading to learn more about the actions you should take to keep your teeth healthy.

 Brushing your teeth every day with fluoride toothpaste approved by the ADA is the most important part of preventive dentistry.
 Everyone should replace the toothbrush 3 to 4 times every year as the bristles begin to fray.
 The tongue must also be provided attention when brushing to remove the bacteria from the mouth and freshen your breath.

 Preventing people from developing dental problems, later on, is the role of preventive dentistry.
-If you are following proper dental hygiene practices you can avoid or lessen the effects of cavities, gingivitis, enamel loss, and periodontitis.
+Following proper dental hygiene practices you can avoid or lessen the effects of cavities, gingivitis, enamel loss, and periodontitis.

 The benefits of preventive dentistry are available to all and children in particular benefit the most because it allows their newly developing permanent teeth to erupt strong and healthy.
 Dental sealants and topical fluoride treatments help to prevent tooth decay in children’s teeth.
 As an aging adult, you can also benefit from preventive dentistry because it can help to preserve your natural teeth.
 Oral and overall health are interconnected because the mouth is a breeding ground for harmful bacteria.
 When you maintain a clean mouth you are providing benefits to your overall health.

 With proper dental hygiene, you are greatly reducing your risks of developing cavities, gingivitis, periodontitis, and other dental issues.
 It can also reduce your risk of secondary problems caused by poor oral hygiene.
-Various health problems linked to poor oral health are heart disease, osteoporosis, diabetes, respiratory disease, and cancer.
+Health problems linked to poor oral health include heart disease, osteoporosis, diabetes, respiratory disease, and cancer.